Deploy to the Decentralized Web with IPFS

 00:34:13 - Ben Myers

-Yeah, yeah, no, so far all the IPFS stuff is working great.
+Yeah, yeah, no. So far all the IPFS stuff is working great.
 It's VS Code that's the problem today.
-But yes, I use, like, there's a fairly standard exclamation mark.
+But yes, I use the fairly standard exclamation mark.
 Here we go.
 Yeah, this is looking more like it.

 00:34:31 - Anthony Campolo